AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 * NAME: The name of the KegSmarts.
 * TT: Total physical taps present on the device.
-* kT: Current goal temperature in Farenheit of the kegerator.
+* kT: Current goal temperature in Fahrenheit of the kegerator.
 * $: Separator
 * D: Device string in the format "Type|Location|ID"
 	* Type - 4=KegPlate and 5=KegWarmer